Rough Cut (1980 film): Endings

 Just before the film unit went to Hawaii to shoot the ending, Reynolds asked Gelbart to write a new ending as a personal favor (Merrick refused to pay the writer).
 Gelbart did so.
 "It wasn't easy" he said because the film had changed so much.
 "I was writing the tail without having seen the donkey."

 The new ending was shot.
 However the filmmakers were still dissatisfied.
 Gelbart suggested another ending after seeing the film which Siegel agreed with.
 Merrick did not want this but Siegel insisted and he had final cut.

-Siegel filmed three different endings, which Merrick refused to use, instead hiring another director, Robert Ellis Miller, to tack on his preferred ending.
+Siegel filmed three endings, which Merrick refused to use, instead hiring another director, Robert Ellis Miller, to tack on his preferred ending.

 According to Siegel's wife Carol, who also worked on the film, Merrick would agree to shoot sequences, then change his mind, then go back and agree to put them back in, annoying cast and crew.

 Merrick used a rough cut of the film as collateral to raise money for his famed Broadway production of 42nd Street.

 David Niven lawsuit

 David Niven later sued Merrick for $1,791,000 claiming his likeness was not used in advertisements and publicity.
 He also said Merrick owed him $91,000.

-"In my 46 years as an actor in more than 80 films," said Niven, "this is the first time I have ever been involved in a lawsuit.
+"In my 46 years as an actor in more than 80 films", said Niven, "this is the first time I have ever been involved in a lawsuit.
 I have always lived up to my contractual obligations and have always paid my debts.
 David Merrick and Paramount have neither lived up to their contract with me nor honored their debt to me."